 Something For Everyone

-Something we appreciate about Brotula’s is the wide selection of burgers and fair number of salads offered to those who either don’t care for seafood or are simply not in the mood for it.
-The cheeseburger and a side is a great option when you’ve hit your seafood limit.
-As for the children’s menu, Brotula’s offers a smaller versions of the same burgers, along with house-made corn dogs, chicken fingers, and mac & cheese.
+Something we appreciate about Brotula’s Seafood House & Steamer is the wide selection of burgers and a fair number of salads offered to those who either don’t care for seafood or are simply not in the mood for it.
+The cheeseburger and a side are great options when you’ve hit your seafood limit.
+As for the children’s menu, Brotula’s offers a smaller version of the same burgers, along with house-made corn dogs, chicken fingers, and mac & cheese.
 In other words, no one leaves hungry.

-Brotula’s selection of specialty drinks are a treat unto themselves.
+Brotula’s Seafood House & Steamer’s selection of specialty drinks is a treat unto itself.
 Two of our favorites are the White Peach Cosmo and a concoction called Pears in Paris.
 The Cosmo is made with New Amsterdam vodka, peach schnapps, fresh orange, fresh lime, and white cranberry juice.
-Pears in Paris is a delicious combo of pear vodka, elderflower liqueur, fresh lime angostura bitters, with a cinnamon sugar rim.
+Pears in Paris is a delicious combo of pear vodka, elderflower liqueur, and fresh lime angostura bitters, with a cinnamon sugar rim.
 They’re equal part refreshing drink and dessert.

 -Pets are welcome to dine with you on the patio.
 In fact, servers appear to be more than happy to bring a bowl of water (and provide a little scratch behind the ears).

--If you’re on a budget, consider having lunch rather than dinner at Brotula’s.
+-If you’re on a budget, consider having lunch rather than dinner at Brotula’s Seafood House & Steamer.
 The menu is still impressive, but the prices are lower.